jlink/property-based-testing-in-kotlin/docs/README.md

 These verify that the generators work as expected.
 The first one does the verification by collecting statistical values about the frequency of cards being generated.
-You might expect that a 1000 tries will result in a more or less equal distribution of the 52 cards.
+You might expect that 1000 tries will result in a more or less equal distribution of the 52 cards.
-But something else is happening here, as we seen when looking at the report:
+But something else is happening here, as we notice when looking at the report:

 ```
 [PokerProperties:all 52 possible cards are generated] (52) statistics =